def-gthill/sils/README.md

 | Caucasus | 10 |
 | Mexico | 10 |

+I one-hot encoded the regions as well, with outliers given zero values in all columns.

 ### Metrics

+It's possible to fit a linear model to any language feature and get an intercept value out of it, but we need to make sure this value is meaningful.
+Only models that can *predict* the feature for a given language given its family and region have actually found a real pattern in the data, rather than just fitting to noise.

 I trained each model on a 75% sample of languages (i.e. 210 languages), and tested it on the remaining 25% sample.
 To evaluate which models